-COM 32113 - SMALL BUSINESS MANAGEMENT &ENTREPRENEURSHIP
+COM 32113 - SMALL BUSINESS MANAGEMENT & ENTREPRENEURSHIP

 The objective of this course is to provide the students with a theoretical and practical knowledge of small business enterprises and related issues.

-Nature of entrepreneurship and small business; needs, motives and objectives of small business; types of small business enterprises in Sri Lanka; Characteristics of small business enterprises, personal requirements for small business and ways to enter the small business; Selecting the type of business and establishing a new business, investigating alternatives; Opportunity identification and project selection, Business planning.
+Nature of entrepreneurship and small business; needs, motives and objectives of small business; types of small business enterprises in Sri Lanka; Characteristics of small business; selecting the type of business and establishing a new business, investigating alternatives; Opportunity identification and project selection, Business planning.
 Project financing and feasibility studies, estimating costs and preparing Budgets, Source of Finance, managing small business enterprises, Small Business Marketing, Marketing policies and Strategies, Market research, Pricing and promotion, Human Resource Management in small business enterprise, Selecting, Training and Development of People, Motivation, Legal aspects of Human resource Management, Quality Management and Operational process.